Understand AI tokens in Bolt

 Buy more tokens

 You can upgrade to higher-tier plans that include more tokens in My Subscription.
-You can also purchase token reloads there, although upgrading your plan is usually more cost-effective.
+One-off token realoads are no longer available.

 Token rollover